Rethinking Sketching as Sampling: A Graph Signal Processing Approach

-In Sec. \ref{sec_preliminaries} we introduce the mathematical formulation of the direct and inverse linear problems as well as the assumptions on the input (graph) signals.
-Then, we proceed to present the solutions for the direct and inverse problems in Secs. \ref{sec_forward} and \ref{sec_backward}, respectively.
-In both cases, we obtain first a closed form expression for the {optimal reduced} linear transform as a function of the selected samples of the signal.
+In Section \ref{sec_preliminaries} we introduce the mathematical formulation of the direct and inverse linear sketching problems as well as the assumptions on the input signals.
+Then, we proceed to present the solutions for the direct and inverse problems in Section \ref{sec_forward}.
+In both cases, we obtain first a closed-form expression for the optimal reduced linear transform as a function of the selected samples of the signal.
 Then we use that expression to obtain an equivalent optimization problem on the selection of samples, that turns out to be a Semidefinite Program (SDP) modulo binary constraints that arise naturally from the sample (node) selection problem.
-Sec. \ref{sec_heuristics} discusses a number of heuristics to obtain tractable solutions to the binary optimization.
-In Sec. \ref{sec_sims} we apply this framework to the problem of estimating the graph frequency components of a graph signal in a fast and efficient fashion, as well as \blue{to} the \blue{problems} of classifying handwritten digits \blue{and selecting sensors}.
-Finally, conclusions are drawn in Sec. \ref{sec_conclusions}.
+Section \ref{sec_heuristics} discusses a number of heuristics to obtain tractable solutions to the binary optimization.
+In Section \ref{sec_sims} we apply this framework to the problem of estimating the graph frequency components of a graph signal in a fast and efficient fashion, as well as to the problems of selecting sensors for parameter estimation, classifying handwritten digits and attributing texts to their corresponding author.
+Finally, conclusions are drawn in Section \ref{sec_conclusions}.

-\emph{Notation:} Generically, the entries of a matrix $\mathbf{X}$ and a (column) vector $\mathbf{x}$ will be denoted as $X_{ij}$ and $x_i$.
+\paragraph{Notation} Generically, the entries of a matrix $\mathbf{X}$ and a (column) vector $\mathbf{x}$ will be denoted as $X_{ij}$ and $x_i$.
 The notation $^T$ and $^H$ stands for transpose and transpose conjugate, respectively, and the superscript $^{\dagger}$ denotes pseudoinverse; $\mathbf{0}$ is the all-zero vector and $\bbone$ is the all-one vector; and the $\ell_0$ pseudo norm $\| \bbX\|_{0}$ equals the number of nonzero entries in $\bbX$.
-For a vector $\bbx$, $\diag(\mathbf{x})$ is a diagonal matrix with the $(i,i)$th entry equal to $x_{i}$; when applied to a matrix, $\diag(\bbX)$ is a vector with the diagonal elements of $\bbX$. \blue{For vectors $\bbx, \bby \in \reals^{n}$ we adopt the partial ordering $\preceq$ defined with respect to the positive orthant $\reals^{n}_{+}$ by which a $\bbx \preceq \bby$ if and only if $x_{i} \leq y_{i}$ for all $i=1,\ldots,n$.
-For symmetric matrices $\bbX,\bbY \in \reals^{n \times n}$, the partial ordering $\preceq$ is adopted with respect to the semidefinite cone, by which $\bbX \preceq \bbY$ if and only if $\bbY - \bbX$ is positive semi-definite.}
+For a vector $\bbx$, $\diag(\mathbf{x})$ is a diagonal matrix with the $(i,i)$th entry equal to $x_{i}$; when applied to a matrix, $\diag(\bbX)$ is a vector with the diagonal elements of $\bbX$.
+For vectors $\bbx, \bby \in \reals^{n}$ we adopt the partial ordering $\preceq$ defined with respect to the positive orthant $\reals^{n}_{+}$ by which a $\bbx \preceq \bby$ if and only if $x_{i} \leq y_{i}$ for all $i=1,\ldots,n$.
+For symmetric matrices $\bbX,\bbY \in \reals^{n \times n}$, the partial ordering $\preceq$ is adopted with respect to the semidefinite cone, by which $\bbX \preceq \bbY$ if and only if $\bbY - \bbX$ is positive semi-definite.